 Though the media landscape is changing, as long as automotive enthusiasm continues to grow there will be an increased demand for quality content.
 And I’ll remain equally enthusiastic about taking on opportunities to produce it.

 One of the coolest aspects of working with editorial titles and brands is all the fun events they throw.
 For as long as I’ve been a freelance photographer and writer, I’ve had the privilege of covering The Enthusiast Network’s popular year-end track events and enthusiast automotive competitions.

 This year, that included Super Street magazine’s FF Battle and Show-Car Shootout at California’s Willow Springs Int’l Raceway, their Odd Swaps Challenge and annual Super Lap Battle at Buttonwillow Raceway, and European Car magazine’s Tuner GP across the desert at the über-posh Thermal Club.

 While European Car recently announced that it will be transitioning to an exclusively digital format, I hope that leads to working with the TEN teams on more of these experiential activations that have become some of my favorite events of the year.

 The budgets may be small, corporate sponsorship scarce and commercial opportunities nil, but enthusiast track events will always be a blast for me to be a part of.

-I’ve made too many good friends along the way to count, and I hope to see them all (and embarrass myself by failing to remember their names) again in 2018!
+I’ve made too many good friends along the way to count, and I hope to see them all (and embarrass myself by failing to remember their names) again!